error-central/diffenv/README.md

 ##  Overview

 diffenv gathers and compares development environments.
-It also defines a simple standard for storing a complete picture of an environment.
+It defines a simple standard for storing a complete picture of an environment as a structured collection of "facets" such as "python", "shell", "git", etc.

 ![output](https://user-images.githubusercontent.com/673455/62836101-182d1200-bc60-11e9-95c7-1f52dfb197b7.gif)